Guanc27/RnR2025/README.md

       - *Additional Note:*
         - Some 3D scanning techniques capture connectivity, so treating them as point clouds (i.e., just x, y, z coordinates) discards useful information.
   - Alternatively, use standard methodologies like quadric edge collapse decimation and voxel-based remeshing.
+  - **Polytechnique**
+    - Multiple datasets of triangular meshes (from aim@shape and Thingi10k repo)
+      - genus 0, so surface closed, topologically equiv to spheres but triangulations

 - **Testing Subdivision Algorithms:**
   - Either find a database with irregular meshes or decompose a mesh.